aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 In the cloud, there are a number of principles that can help you achieve cost optimization of your microservices:

-+ Ensure that microservices are independent of specific infrastructure types for running your containers — so that microservices can scale out independently on heterogeneous infrastructure.
-There can be exceptions like workloads that [require a GPU](https://docs.aws.amazon.com/eks/latest/userguide/gpu-ami.html) or a specific type of server.
++ Ensure that microservices are independent of specific infrastructure types for running your containers — so that microservices can scale out independently of EC2 Instance types.
+There can be exceptions like workloads that [require a GPU](https://docs.aws.amazon.com/eks/latest/userguide/gpu-ami.html) or if specific type of EC2 Instance types.
 + Select optimally profiled container instances — profile your production or pre-production environments and monitor critical metrics. like CPU and memory, using [Amazon CloudWatch Container Insights for Amazon EKS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
 + Take advantage of the different purchasing options that are available in AWS, e.g. On-Demand, Spot and Savings Plan.